nknish/chomsky/README.md

 ### instructions

-- just run
+- simply run the following command:

 ```
 git clone https://github.com/nknish/chomsky && sh chomsky/install.sh
 ```

-- if you have permission issues, you'll be prompted to enter your password.
+- if you have permission issues, you'll be prompted to enter your password
+- if you've previously installed chomsky (or somehow have file/directory name conflicts), you'll be prompted to overwrite existing files

-- and then the command `chomsky` will be in your system path (in `usr/local/bin`).
+- and then the command `chomsky` will be in your system path (in `usr/local/bin`)

 ## usage

 - `chomsky` to print a sentence to stdout
+- `chomsky 3` (or any positive integer) to get that many sentences
 - `chomsky --color` or `chomsky -c` to make it pretty
-- `chomsky 3` (or any positive integer) to get that many sentences
-- `chomsky --help` (or any invalid args) to see the usage syntax
+- `chomsky --help` or `chomsky -h` to see the usage syntax
+- `chomsky --version` or `chomsky -V` to see the version number
+- `chomsky --verbose` or `chomsky -v` to get verbose output (at your own risk)
 - i might add some more features later but who knows

 ## tech stack